 Plymouth Keys for Kindness

+The parents who created Plymouth Keys For Kindness were part of the 2015 graduating class of UCONN People Empowering People, a free training program with a strong community focus offered in partnership with the Plymouth Family Resource Center, the United Way of West Central CT, and the University of CT.
+As part of the program participants work on one or more projects that benefit their community.
 The mission of Plymouth Keys For Kindness is to promote kindness, inspire people to recognize its contagious benefits and power to make a difference in people’s lives, and to strengthen our community in a positive way.

+The campaign was inspired by the town’s history.
+Plymouth, Connecticut is the former location of the Eagle Lock Company and home to The Lock Museum of America, the only one of its kind in the country.
+What better way to unite the community than with keys?
 The motto of Plymouth Keys For Kindness is “You Hold The Key!"
 Keys were acquired in a number of ways and made into necklaces to be given out to individuals showing kindness.
 If an individual receives a key they then “pay it forward” when they notice another being kind.

-A wonderful kickoff event was held in April of 2015 where the mayor of Plymouth handed out the first key.
+A wonderful kickoff event was held on April 14, 2015 where the mayor of Plymouth handed out the first key.
 Necklaces were then distributed to schools, churches and many town organizations and clubs.
 The community embraced the idea.
 They became part of the school's program and were used by several local churches, youth groups and bible schools.
 In addition, Plymouth’s Parks and Recreations summer camp handed out several keys on a weekly basis to children who were chosen by others for showing kindness.